RRZE-HPC/likwid/doc/archs/westmereex.md

 \anchor WESEX_UBOX
 <H2>UBOX counters</H2>
-<P>The Intel&reg; Westmere EX microarchitecture provides measurements of the system configuration controller in the Uncore.
+<P>The Intel&reg; Westmere EX microarchitecture provides measurements of the system configuration controller in the uncore.
 The description from Intel&reg;:<BR>
 <I>The U-Box serves as the system configuration controller for the Intel&reg; Xeon&reg; Processor E7 Family.
 </I><BR>
 The Intel&reg; Westmere EX microarchitecture has one UBOX and it offers a single general-purpose counter.
 It is exposed through the MSR interface to the operating system kernel.